Ephraim-G/sandbox-prod/_pages/document-with-sidenav.md

 ---
-title: Document with Sidenav
+title: About Quatum Teleportation
 layout: page
 sidenav: true
 ---

-# Section heading (h1)
+# Photons in the process...

-The page heading communicates the main focus of the page.
-Make your page heading descriptive and keep it succinct.
+During teleportation an initial photon which carries the polarization that is to be transffered and one pair of entangled photons are subjected to a measurement such that the second photon of the entangled pair acquires the polarization of the initial photon.

-We can also use variables in our pages.
-For example, this is the title variable: **{{page.title}}**
+This is the title variable: **{{page.title}}**

-## Section heading (h2)
+## Electrons in the process...

-These headings introduce, respectively, sections and subsections within your body copy.
-As you create these headings, follow the same guidelines that you use when writing section headings: Be succinct, descriptive, and precise.
+In quantum entanglement the properties of one particle (the electron) affect the properties of another, even when seperated by a large distance.

 ### Subsection heading (h3)